At a glance: my top 9 tips for visiting Etosha National Park, Namibia

 The park workers move at a snail's pace, and I swear they do it on purpose just to test your patience.
 So, don't forget to bring a book and a snack to pass the time while you wait for the bureaucracy to move along.

-As of 2023, the entrance fee for international visitors is N$80 (a whopping USD 5) per adult per day, and N$10 (about USD 0.70) per vehicle per day.
+As of 2026, the entrance fee for international visitors is NAD 280 (a whopping USD 17) per adult per day, and N$60 (about USD 3.50) per vehicle per day.
 Kids under 16 get in for free.

-The best months to visit Etosha are May to September.
-There’s no rain and the temperatures hover around a pleasant 27°C (80°F) during the daytime.
-Beware it can get below freezing at night!
+The best months to visit Etosha are May to September (aka dry season).
+There’s no rain, and the temperatures hover around a pleasant 27°C (80°F) during the daytime.
+Beware, it can get below freezing at night!
+And these are peak times, so expect other tourists around.

-You’ll see animals all day long at Etosha, but, especially if you’re visiting in the winter months of May to September, go early in the morning or stay until late afternoon for the best sightings.
+I spotted wildlife all day long at Etosha, but, especially if you’re visiting in the winter months of May to September, go early in the morning or stay until late afternoon for the best sightings.
+The animals tend to drink from the many watering holes in the park around this time, and I got a good look at all the details.
+I learned to be patient when I got to an empty watering hole since sooner or later, some animal was bound to show up.

-If you get to a watering hole and there’s nobody there, be patient and stick around for a while.
-That said, there are 33 watering holes in the park, so you don’t need to spend all day in one spot hoping for that rhino to come closer.
+That said, there are 40+ watering holes in the park, so I didn’t need to spend all day in one spot hoping for that rhino to come closer.

 This post contains affiliate links.
 I earn a small commission if you make bookings through my links, at no additional cost to you.
 This helps keep this blog free, thank you!